Good time for a 'workation' but is Japan Inc. ready? | The Japan Times

-Workation — a portmanteau of the words “work” and “vacation” — abruptly made headlines Monday when Chief Cabinet Secretary Yoshihide Suga mentioned the term during a government tourism strategy meeting as a possible way to reinvigorate the virus-hit tourism sector.
+Workation — a portmanteau of “work” and “vacation” — abruptly made headlines Monday when Chief Cabinet Secretary Yoshihide Suga mentioned the term during a government tourism strategy meeting as a way to reinvigorate the virus-hit sector.

-The word, which is alternately spelled as “workcation,” is a largely alien concept in Japan that has emerged only in the last couple of years, attracting the attention of a smattering of companies and municipalities such as Japan Airlines Co. and Wakayama Prefecture.
+The word, alternately spelled “workcation,” is a largely alien concept in Japan that has emerged only in the last couple of years, attracting the attention of a smattering of companies and municipalities, such as Japan Airlines Co. and Wakayama Prefecture.

-Similar to the concept of digital nomads, it is typically understood to be a hybrid of work and vacation where employees telework from hotels, resorts and other destinations that allow them to escape from the mundane reality of everyday life.
+Similar to the concept of digital nomads, it is typically understood to be a hybrid activity in which employees telecommute from hotels, resorts and other destinations that allow them to escape the mundane reality of everyday life.

-The Japan Tourism Agency said it had been looking into the concept even before the pandemic.
-But Suga’s unexpected mention of the term Monday, coming hot on the heels of recent outcries over the controversial Go To Travel campaign, has catapulted it into the public spotlight, stoking concerns it could blur the line between work and personal life to the point of encouraging overwork.
+The Japan Tourism Agency said it was looking into the concept even before the pandemic.
+But Suga’s unexpected mention of the term Monday, coming hot on the heels of the recent outcry over the controversial Go To Travel campaign, has catapulted it into the public spotlight, stoking concerns it could blur the line between work and personal life to the point of encouraging overwork.

 Proponents, however, say workation has less to do with promoting tourism than fostering a more flexible work style, although they agree that the peer pressure to work physically from an office and lingering skepticism toward telework suggest there is a long way to go before such a practice can take hold in Japan.